Priyaram42/Hotel_app/Hotel_App/README.md

 7. Version Control : GitHub
 8. Dependencies : Spring Boot Starter Web, Spring Boot Starter Thyme Leaf, Spring Boot Starter for Data JPA, H2 Database.

-   This Project is free to use for practice and learning.
-   After downloading the prioject click on rebuild option to create a setup for project in the IDE Editor.
-   After running it go to any local Browser server and type localhost:8080/rooms and localhost:8080/hotel If you are using H2 database type localhost:8080/h2-console to login and find your created database, Type select*from room;
-        select*from hotel;
-   For the H2 to give out the database of the customer and room.